 Happy New Year!
 As we sit here writing out new goals for the new year, we ponder as to where the last year went.
 It seems it was only yesterday that we were scribbling down the words “eat better”.
-So here we are, once again making that commitment to be better to our bodies by eating better and fueling our hunger with real food.
+Here we are, once again making that commitment to be better to our bodies by eating healthier and fueling our hunger with real food.
+This recipe for Kale Bacon Mushroom Baked Eggs is loaded with just that, real food!

 While we typically eat more real food opposed to processed, we still feel we could do a little better.
 The top of our list reads that we should add more garden fresh ingredients to our everyday meals and to cut back on red meats.
 Another area of improving our eating habits is to make more of an effort of starting out the day with a filling but healthy meal.